VirtCode/SensorServer/README.md

 been crated yet*.

 ## License
 This application is licensed under the MIT license.
-Take a look at the LICENSE file for more information.
+Take a look at the `LICENSE.txt` file for more information.